Kudo510/ConstructionStageClassification/README.md

 However, not all of these images are labelled.
 The ones without labels will be removed from data loader

 ## Splitting dataset
 Generally, we can split them in ratio of 6-2-2 or 8-1-1.
-In this assigment, I want to use the latter approach since I i think we'd have too few images for training if applying 6-2-2.
+In this assigment, I want to use the latter approach since I believe that we'd have too few images for training if applying 6-2-2.
 For each camera I randomly choose 8 sequence for training, 1 for testing and 1 for validation.
 So overall, i use 36 sequences for training, 4 for validation and 4 for testing

 ## Task 1